-Airplane Boeing 757-200 (752) v1 United Airlines has 3 classes on board with total of 169 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 747-8 (752) v1 United Airlines with 3 classes and 169 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 The last 3 (38, 39 and 40) rows cannot use the overhead bin to store luggage, as those are restricted for the crew.

 Flight from DUB to IAD.
 Very good seat on this single aisle aircraft.
 Great service, meals, and video.
 Unlike on the 777-200 the middle armrest had a small divider.
 Both flight and cabin crew were excellent.

 Best seat in economy as far as I'm concerned.
 There is Economy Plus legroom plus a cutout thrown in, plenty of space.
 No seat in front to recline into your face.
 The seat may be narrower than others but I didn't notice .

 The seat did not fully recline on my flight

 Almost no at seat storage.
 The leg of the seat in front is inconveniently placed to start with, then there's a big grey box strapped to it.
 You might squeeze a small cat in there, but nothing larger.